This is temporary DEC website until expcrim.org is fully restored

 THE DIVISION OF EXPERIMENTAL CRIMINOLOGY

 The Division of Experimental Criminology (DEC) is one of 16 divisions in the American Society of Criminology.
 The DEC seeks to promote and improve the use and development of experimental evidence and methods in the advancement of criminological theory and evidence-based crime policy.

 ACADEMY OF EXPERIMENTAL CRIMINOLOGY

 The Academy of Experimental Criminology is a learned society founded in 1998 in order to recognize scholars who have made influential researchers in the field of experimental criminology.
 It does so by electing fellows annually, and by honoring criminologists with its Joan McCord and Young Experimental Scholar Awards.

-Since 2018, its president has been Heather Strang.
+From 2022, its president is Sarah Bennett.
 Its founding President was Lawrence W. Sherman

 AWARDS AND RECOGNITIONS